A bad week and good memories

 There is much more that could be said about what Chris and Susanna did, as demonstrated by the various stories being shared by their family and friends around the world.
 They played a remarkable role in hosting any number of visitors, whether birders, or environmentalists or just the curious.
 They were important in encouraging churches to consider their duty to the preservation of the natural world.
 Without in any way hiding their own Christian commitment they build strong links into many communities across the still deep sectarian divides that had exploded brutally in the 15 years of the Civil War.

 In the end, Aammiq was saved.
-Although A Rocha now plays only a little role in its management today it is legally preserved and with a popular eco-restaurant overlooking the wetland is now seen, with the biblical cedars, as one Lebanon’s natural riches.
+Although A Rocha now plays only a little role in its management today it is legally preserved and the wetland is now seen, with the biblical cedars, as one Lebanon’s natural riches.
 That it was preserved is in large measure due to the labours of Chris and Susanna.

 Chris mentioned something of what they did in his book Postcards from the Middle East but as those who were there, let us record that Chris’ characteristic modesty lead him to underplay both the achievements and the difficulties that he and Susanna faced.
 And difficulties there were.
 Yet Chris and Susanna knew what they were involved in, what the risks were and what challenges they faced.
 Theirs was a clear-eyed, intelligent and thoughtful commitment to Lebanon, to its people and to its natural riches.
 To the casual visitor, Chris and Susanna seemed to be impermeable to the wearying frustrations, perpetual crises and profound tensions that characterized the Lebanon whose civil war was recent (and possibly repeatable) history.
 Those of us who knew them were aware that what they were doing came with a cost.
 Yet there was a profound and deep Christian sense of calling and a trust in Christ that kept them going through and above it all.